ZyuonRobotics/humanoid-retarget/README.md

 ### Play Motion (Optional)

-Allows playing motion sequences using selected player classes (e.g., `BVHPlayer`, `AMASSPlayer`) for visualization or debugging before retargeting.
+Allows playing motion sequences using selected player classes (e.g., `BVHPlayer`, `SMPLPlayer`) for visualization or debugging before retargeting.
 Uses MuJoCo renderer to play action files.

 You should use the appropriate player according to the `generator-type`.
 For example, set `generator-type` to `bvh` or `smpl` to play BVH format or SMPL format data respectively.